 POINTS OF DISTINCTION

-- Texas Tech University Costa Rica, a partnership with the country of Costa Rica, enrolled its first class in fall 2018 and will offer new study abroad opportunities and extend the Texas Tech University reach into Latin America, while offering four-year degrees.
+- Texas Tech University Costa Rica, a partnership with the country of Costa Rica, enrolled its first class in 2018 and will offer new study-abroad opportunities and extend the Texas Tech University reach into Latin America, while offering four-year degrees.

 Research and enrollment numbers are at record levels and continue to rise.
-Quality students need a top-notch faculty.
-Texas Tech is home to a diverse, highly revered pool of educators who excel in teaching, research, and service.
-In 2013, 10 faculty members were awarded grants from the Fulbright U.S. Scholar Program, the most of any research university in the nation.
+Quality students need a top-notch faculty such as Texas Tech’s diverse, highly revered pool of educators who excel in teaching, research, and service.